-See below
+See attached

-2. What Was Done

-a) Was the completed assessment consistent with the plan provided?
+- 2. What Was Done - a) Was the completed assessment consistent with the plan provided?
 YES.
-If no, please explain why the plan was altered.

-b) Please provide a rubric that demonstrates how your data was evaluated.
-See rubrics below for major LOs 1 and 2, and minor LO 1.

-3. How Data Were Collected

-a) How were data collected?
+If no, please explain why the plan was altered. - b) Please provide a rubric that demonstrates how your data was evaluated.
+See attached rubrics for major LOs 1 and 2, and minor LO 1. - 3.
+How Data Were Collected - a) How were data collected?
 (Please include method of collection and sample size).

-We selected 10 of 10 submitted essays from capstone course from Fall 2019 and selected 10 (every 14th) papers from 100-level class with approximately 140 submissions in final paper assignment, also from Fall 2020.
-Given the nature in which the Spring 2020 semester concluded, we elected to not use papers from that semester in this year's assessment.
+We selected all 8 of 8 submitted essays from our department's Capstone course from Spring 2021 and selected 10 (every 15th) papers from 100-level class with approximately 150 submissions in final paper assignment from the Fall of 2020.